parth-paradkar/pytodo/README.md

 ![Mongo + Python](/img/mongo_python_love.png)

-Living in the command line is a blissful experience.
-Keeping your thing together sometimes isn't.
+Living in the command line is blissful.
+Keeping your things together sometimes isn't.
 Track your tasks and deadlines with this command line app built with Python and MongoDB

 ## Installation